wfpidn/SPI/docs/imergnc.md

 - I need to rename it all the file into friendly filename like this `3B-MO.MS.MRG.3IMERG.20000601-S000000-E235959.06.V06B.HDF5.nc4`

-- If you follow the download process, you may create a duplicate folder and it's contents for `IMERG_originalfiles` and rename it to `IMERG_mmhr` (just in case something happen to you downloaded files).
-But if you not follow the download process but downloaded `IMERG_originalfiles.zip` folder, you are good.
+- If you follow the download process, you may create a duplicate for contents in `IMERG_originalfiles` to `IMERG_mmhr` (just in case something happen to your downloaded files).
+But if you are not follow the download process but downloaded `IMERG_originalfiles.zip` folder, you are good.

 - I will use [regular expression](https://en.wikipedia.org/wiki/Regular_expression) and remove the first `178` characters in the filename (I will remove text `HTTP_services.cgi?FILENAME=%2Fdata%2FGPM_L3%2FGPM_3IMERGM.06%2F2000%2F3B-MO.MS.MRG.3IMERG.20000601-S000000-E235959.06.V06B.HDF5&FORMAT=bmM0Lw&BBOX=-8.8,105.05,-5.05,116.25&LABEL=` and leaving `3B-MO.MS.MRG.3IMERG.20000601-S000000-E235959.06.V06B.HDF5.nc4`).
-Using `rename` command, make sure you are in newly duplicate folder `IMERG_mmhr` directory in your terminal, type below code:
+Using `rename` command, make sure you are navigate to `IMERG_mmhr` directory in your terminal, type below code:

 ``` bash
 rename 's/.{178}//g' *.nc4`